-Give our friendly DIAS Consultant, David, a call and he will try connect you with who ever you require in the different network groups.
+Give our friendly staff a call and we will try connect you with who ever you require in the different network groups.

 Northland Parkinson Nurse Team Name: Vicki Sadgrove Title: Parkinson's Nurse Area: Whangarei & Kaipara districts Email: firstname.lastname@example.org Phone: 027 268 4973 or 09 437 6876 Name: Elizabeth Cook Title: Parkinson's Nurse Area: Far North District Email: email@example.com Phone: 027 530 6221 Working Days: Tuesday and Thursday Parkinson's Support Groups Whangarei Support Groups Held the first Friday of every month starting at 10:30 am.
 There is always a Guest Speaker or some sort of entertainment.
 Held at the Kamo Club, Meldrum Street, Kamo.
 A Trading Table is available and there is always a raffle.
 Kerikeri Support Groups Held the third Thursday of each month.
 Usually at the St. John’s Ambulance Hall on Kerikeri Road starting with Music & Voice Exercises 10.am then meeting at 11.00 am, lunch to follow.
 Sometimes they venture out to local cafes and private homes.
 Once again members should check the newsletter.
 We endeavour to provide Guest Speakers at as many meetings as possible and members are welcome to make suggestions of who they would like.
 Please bring a plate for a shared lunch.
 Kaitaia Support Groups Held the third Tuesday of every second month.
 Usually at the Hope Christian Centre at 11.00 am then go on to buy lunch at the Hope Cafe.
 Dargaville Support Groups Held the first Thursday every month.
 Usually, a Morning Tea meeting at 10:00 am at St John's Hall.
 Contact Alison Robertson 09 439 7798.
 No cost.
 Waipu Support Groups Held on the 3rd Friday of every month at the Waipu Presbyterian Church Hall.
 Contact Barbara to confirm the details.